Xiaohan-Tian/local-llm-server/README.md

         "messages": [
             {
                 "role": "user",
-                "content": "When is the day longest daytime among the year?"
+                "content": "When is the day with the longest daylight of the year?"
             }
         ]
       }' \